 Nate’s Grade: A-

-Posted on March 3, 2017, in 2017 Movies and tagged action, comic book, drama, fatherhood, gory, hugh jackman, james mangold, killers as leads, sequel, super hero, thriller, western.
+Posted on March 3, 2017, in 2017 Movies and tagged action, comic book, drama, fatherhood, gory, hugh jackman, james mangold, killers as leads, michael green, richard e. grant, sequel, super hero, thriller, western.
 Bookmark the permalink.
 1 Comment.

 Pingback: Psycho Drive-In All-Stars: Logan (2017) - Psycho Drive-In